ImgBotApp/InternetNL/faqs/report/test/good_en.md

-All subtests passed ⇒ full score for test section
+Passed all subtests ⇒ full score for test section